 Stendhal Syndrome film and literature

 Dario Argento, the famous Italian horror movie director, released “La Sindrome di Stendhal” in 1996.
 The protagonist is a policewoman who is searching for a serial killer but unfortunately, she is kidnapped as well by him while experiencing Stendhal Syndrome at the Uffizi Gallery.
 The movie has been inspired by a real-life Stendhal Syndrome fact experienced by the director himself during a visit to the Parthenon, in Athens.

-Even in literature, we find a mention to Stendhal Syndrome: “A Room with a View“, written in 1908 by the writer E.M.
+Even in literature, we find a mention of Stendhal Syndrome: “A Room with a View“, written in 1908 by the writer E.M.
 Forster,

 What about you?
 Have you ever experienced something similar?